gregorwolf/SAP-NPM-API-collection/apis/edm-converters/README.md

 * ```-l, --loglevel```
   Use 'e'/'i'(default)/'d' to show log information (e=error-log, i=info-log ,d=debug-log)
 * ```-t, --target```
-  Omit or set to 'cs02' to produce the Oasis CSDL 4.01-CS02 format. if the Oasis CSDL Json 4.01-CS01 format should be produced set to 'cs01'.
+  Omit or set to 'cs02' to produce the Oasis CSDL 4.01-CS02 format;
+  if the Oasis CSDL Json 4.01-CS01 format should be produced, set to 'cs01'.
-  The CS01 format can be used as the edm json to bootstrap the Okra library.
+  The CS01 format can be used as the EDM JSON to bootstrap the Okra library.
 * Converters may have additional options.
 Please see below on how to show documentation about this converters.

 # Get help